Discrete Imprecise Copulas: Discrete quasi-copulas, their defects, and discrete imprecise copulas

+Due to Condition (Q2b') there is no proper discrete quasi-copula on $L_2^2$ since there is no rectangle on the grid that would not have an edge on the boundary.
+Thus, the smallest proper discrete quasi-copula is on $L_3^2$.
+This grid contains only one square that does not touch the boundary.
+So, the discrete quasi-copula in Eq.~\eqref{3x3 proper ASM} is the only proper discrete quasi-copula of minimal range on $L_3^2$.

-In the following, we study the existence of a (discrete) copula $C$ such that $Q_1\leq C\leq Q_2$ for two quasi-copulas $Q_1$ and $Q_2$.
+In the following, we study the existence of a (discrete) copula $C$ such that we have $Q_1\leq C\leq Q_2$ for two quasi-copulas $Q_1$ and $Q_2$ with respect to the point-wise order.
 To do so, we need to introduce the notions of \textit{defect} and of \textit{imprecise copula}.